benjystanton/benjystanton.github.io/src/posts/2018-11-06-new-design-team-retro.md

 ---
 layout: layouts/post
 title: New design team retro
-categories: nablopomo
-tag: NaBloPoMo2018
+tags:
+- NaBloPoMo
+- post
+- NaBloPoMo 2018
 ---

-<p>Here's a snippet from an article I wrote for the ONS (Office for National Statistics) digital blog:</p>
+Here's a snippet from an article I wrote for the ONS (Office for National Statistics) digital blog:

 > This year we’ve interviewed, hired and welcomed six new interaction and graphic designers to the Digital Publishing team at ONS (Office for National Statistics).
 A few weeks ago I ran an anonymous retrospective to review the whole hiring process and their first few weeks and months.